spettersson/splunk4patientprivacy/data_guide.md

 It is recommended to store a sourcetype in a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don).
 In simple terms, an add-on is a repository for configurations designed to assist with collecting, parsing, normalizing, and enriching data.

-While it’s technically possible to store all sourcetypes for all systems and devices from all vendors in a single add-on, best practice is to (as a bare minimum) create one add-on for each vendor.
+While it’s technically possible to store all sourcetypes for all applications from all vendors in a single add-on, best practice is to (as a bare minimum) create one add-on for each vendor.
 This improves manageability and makes it easier to maintain configurations.

 To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).